SWAA: Sliding Window Attention Adaptation for Efficient and Quality Preserving Long Context Processing: Introduction

-Despite its simplicity and ease of use, significant challenges remain in leveraging SWA to accelerate LLM inference.
-On one hand, due the performance degradation brought by training-inference attention pattern mismatch, to apply SWA to LLMs, most typical solutions involve training a model with SWA from scratch, but they are prohibitively costly and cannot match the performance of state-of-the-art full-causal-attention models like Qwen3 \cite{yang2025qwen3technicalreport}, mainly due to the inability to reproduce pretraining data.
-On the other hand, training-free methods like streaming attention \cite{xiao2024efficientstreaminglanguagemodels} can stabilize LLM outputs by retaining ``sink tokens'' while applying SWA, which greatly improve efficiency, but inevitably suffer from severe long-context performance degradation possibly due to the inaccessibility of distant tokens' information \cite{xiao2025sliding}.
-This motivates a critical, unexplored question: \emph{Can we adapt a full-attention model to sliding window attention at low cost while maintaining long-context performance?}
+Despite its simplicity and ease of use, it causes catastrophic long context performance collapse due to two factors: the training inference mismatch, specifically the model's parameters cannot adapt to the drift of attention distribution, if directly applying SWA to models pretrained with Full Attention (FA); and the inherent structural difficulty of accessing the information of distant tokens~\citep{xiao2025sliding}, if SWA is applied to every module at all times, which structurally cuts off all direct information pathways to tokens beyond the local window.

+Although various methods that use SWA for efficiency have attempted to address these dual challenges, current solutions struggle to balance flexibility and quality.
+For instance, training-free methods like streaming attention~\citep{xiao2024efficientstreaminglanguagemodels} offer high flexibility, enabling the rapid, plug and play application of SWA on arbitrary FA pretrained models by retaining ``sink tokens''.
+However, they struggle to guarantee long-context generation quality because the structural inaccessibility to distant information still exists.
+Conversely, models like Gemma2~\citep{gemmateam2024gemma2improvingopen} successfully mitigate this structural limitation by interleaving FA and SWA layers.
+Yet, this approach necessitates pretraining from scratch with this rigidly defined architecture, which is prohibitively costly, lacks flexibility, and restricts users' choices of base models.

+This dilemma provides our core motivation: \emph{Is it possible to leverage the efficiency of SWA to accelerate arbitrary LLMs, while simultaneously resolving these dual challenges at a low cost to maintain acceptable generation quality?}

-We answer Yes to this question by proposing Sliding Window Attention Adaptation(SWAA), a set of recipes for adapting FA-pretrained models to SWA, which requires neither costly pretraining nor modifications to the standard Transformer architecture.
-Specifically, it systematically combines five practical and composable methods:
+We answer Yes to this question by proposing Sliding Window Attention Adaptation (SWAA), a plug and play toolkit of recipes for adapting FA pretrained models to SWA, which requires neither costly pretraining nor new modules beyond the standard Transformer architecture.
+Specifically, SWAA systematically combines four practical and composable strategies to tackle these distinct issues.